 Omega has a long-standing commitment to being an equal opportunity employer and has implemented Equal Employer Opportunity policies.
-In 2022, Omega was included in the Bloomberg Gender-Equality Index (GEI) for the third consecutive year - one of 414 companies globally, and one of fifteen U.S. REITs, to be included in the 2022 index.
-In addition, beginning in 2020, we have implemented several initiatives to further our commitment to diversity and inclusion within our workforce and Board, in our local community and in the industry in which we operate, particularly in light of the racial and social justice challenges that were highlighted in 2020 and during the pandemic.
+We regularly conduct pay equity reviews as we seek for women and men, on average, at various roles and levels of the Company, to be paid equitably for their roles and contributions to our success.
+Additionally, in 2020, we reinforced our diversity and inclusion commitment by signing the CEO Action for Diversity and Inclusion Pledge, one of the largest CEO-driven business commitments to act on and advance diversity, equity and inclusion in the workplace.
+In addition, beginning in 2020, we implemented several initiatives to further our commitment to diversity and inclusion within our workforce and Board, in our local community and in the industry in which we operate, particularly considering the racial and social justice challenges that were highlighted in 2020 and during the pandemic.